kratsg/jokes/README.md

 There was a prison break and I saw a midget climb up the fence, and as he jumped down he sneered at me and I thought, well that's a little condescending.

+Fruitpicking makes for a great outing.
+Especially if they're dates.